peteroupc/peteroupc.github.io/graphics.md

 [^51]: CRT displays, or cathode-ray-tube displays, were the typical kind of computer monitors and TVs in the 1980s and 1990s.

 [^52]: This does not include the decoding of small videos to fit the _game screen_, as opposed to the player's display.
 It was common for 1990s games to have videos smaller than the game screen and to scale those videos to fit the game screen "on the fly", in the process of displaying them.
 For example, such a game could decode videos of size 160x100 to fit a game screen of 320 &times; 200.
+(See, for instance, Nigel Thompson, "[**Stretching 256-Color Images Using Interpolation**](https://learn.microsoft.com/en-us/previous-versions/ms969922(v=msdn.10))", Microsoft Developer Network, March 7, 1995.)

 [^53]: Digitized sound is also known as pulse-code modulation (PCM) and is often stored in files ending in ".WAV".